-An interview question that you might find quite daunting is ‘What do you do in your spare time?’
+A common interview question that you might find hard to answer is ‘What do you do in your spare time?’

-While there is no wrong answer, this question can give an insight into what you’d be like to work with, and if you’ll fit in with the company culture.
+While there is no wrong answer, this question can give an insight into what you would be like to work with, and if you’ll fit in with the company culture, so do put some thought into it.

 Candidates who are big into the sport are more likely to be competitive, those with a lot of social hobbies will be likely to get on well with people, while if you say you have no hobbies you probably won’t do well in most job interviews.